Ahsan Manzil: History, Architecture, Tour, Tickets & Schedule

-Ahsan Manzil, also called the Pink Palace, is an architectural reminder of the elite Nawab family of Dhaka.
-It has a great historical and architectural significance.
-The palace still stands today bearing hundred-years of history of Dhaka.
-Located on the banks of the river Buriganga in the Kumartuli area of Islampur in old Dhaka, Ahsan Manzil was once the residence of the Nawabs of Dhaka and their zamindar office.
-Nawab Abdul Ghani started the construction of Ahsan Manzil in 1859 and completed it in 1872.
-He named it after his son Khwaja Ahsanullah (1846–1901).
-It is currently being used as a museum run by the Bangladesh National Museum Authority.
+Ahsan Manzil, also known as the Pink Palace, serves as a testament to the affluent Nawab family of Dhaka, reminding us of their historical and architectural significance.
+The palace, which stands to this day, holds a hundred years of Dhaka’s history.
+Situated on the banks of the Buriganga River in the Kumartuli area of Islampur, in old Dhaka, Ahsan Manzil was once the dwelling of the Nawabs of Dhaka and housed their zamindar office.
+Nawab Abdul Ghani initiated the construction of Ahsan Manzil in 1859 and completed it in 1872, dedicating it to his son Khwaja Ahsanullah (1846–1901).
+Presently, it serves as a museum under the management of the Bangladesh National Museum Authority.

-The decision to establish the Muslim League, one of the oldest political party in the subcontinent, was taken at a meeting held at Ahsan Manzil in 1906.
+A significant moment in history occurred at Ahsan Manzil in 1906 when the decision to establish the Muslim League, one of the oldest political parties in the Indian subcontinent, was made during a meeting held there.

-In this article we’ve covered a brief history of Ahsan Manzil, its infrastructure, architectural features, importance as a museum and tourist spot, ticket price, visiting schedule, how to go and some nice pictures of Ahsan Manzil.
+This article provides a concise history of Ahsan Manzil, details about its infrastructure and architectural features, highlights its importance as a museum and tourist attraction, mentions the ticket price, visiting schedule, directions, and includes some captivating pictures of Ahsan Manzil.